Delta-Airlines-ig/Idk/README.md

 # Mindustry Java Mod Template
 A Java Mindustry mod template that works on Android and PC.
 The Kotlin version of this mod can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).

-the mod has nothing to do with earth but i already named everything earth for some reason so i cant change it now
+the mod has nothing to do with earth but i already named everything earth for some reason so i cant change it nowdsf

 # planned unit table